Korean nationalism: Korean reunification

 With regard to Korean nationalism, the reunification of the two Koreas is a highly related issue.
 Ethnic nationalism that is prevalent in Korean society is likely to play a significant role in the unification process, if it does occur.
 As Gi-Wook Shin claims, "Ethnic consciousness would not only legitimize the drive for unification but it could also be a common ground, especially in the early stages of the unification process, that is needed to facilitate a smooth integration of the two systems."

-Korean reunification (Korean: 남북통일) refers to the hypothetical future reunification of North and South Korea under a single government.
+Korean reunification refers to the hypothetical future reunification of North and South Korea under a single government.
 South Korea had adopted a sunshine policy towards the North that was based on the hope that one day, the two countries would be re-united in the 1990s.
 The process towards this was started by the historic June 15th North–South Joint Declaration in August 2000, where the two countries agreed to work towards a peaceful reunification in the future.
 However, there are a number of hurdles in this process due to the large political and economic differences between the two countries and other state actors such as China, Russia, and the United States.
 Short-term problems such as a large number of refugees that would migrate from the North into the South and initial economic and political instability would need to be overcome.

+From 1945 until 1950, minjok nationalism was a factor in Korean reunification sentiment, especially among political centrists.
+This has been dubbed "centrist [minjok] nationalism" (중도파 민족주의).
+For example, centre-right Kim Kyu-sik formed the National Independence Federation (centered around the minjok) and opposed the construction of a South Korean independent government promoted by Syngman Rhee; centre-left Lyuh Woon-hyung also opposed far-left proletarian internationalism and argued that "Korean minjok" interests were more important.
+Centrist nationalists tried to prevent the division of the Korean Peninsula through the Left-Right Coalition Movement.
+In 2024, North Korea officially abandoned peaceful reunification as a goal.

-State-aligned nationalism
+Modern-day nationalism

 North Korea

-In North Korea, nationalism is incorporated as part of the state-sponsored ideology of Juche.
-The Juche Idea teaches that "man is the master of everything and decides everything", and the Korean people are the masters of Korea's revolution.
-Juche is a component of North Korea's political system.
-The word literally means "main body" or "subject"; it has also been translated in North Korean sources as "independent stand" and the "spirit of self-reliance".

-The Juche Idea gradually emerged as a systematic ideological doctrine in the 1960s.
-Kim Il-sung outlined the three fundamental principles of Juche as being:

-"independence in politics" (자주, 自主, chaju).

-"self-sustenance in the economy" (자립, 自立, charip).

-"self-defense in national defense" (자위, 自衛, chawi).